smitoi/3DMP/final project - water drop mechanism/README.md

 The turntable render is found in the 'images' folder - water-drop-mech.mp4.

 ### Bonus:
 * I kept in mind this should be 3D printed.
 It can be printed and assembled without too much trouble.
+(I should add some marks or extra objects for assembling too, thanks Andrei & Ana)
 * Made the mechanism in a way that makes it easy for the user to modify the movement of the top circles.